tomvano/koseven/modules/encrypt/guide/encrypt/index.md

 The 'type' key tells the Encryption module which driver engine to use.
 The following Engines are currently supported by default:

-- mcrypt (deprecated)
 - openssl
 - sodium

 ## Basic Usage

 To use the Encryption class, obtain an instance of the Encrypt class by calling it's *instance* method, optionally passing the desired configuration group.
 If you do not pass a config group to the instance method, the default group will be used.

     $encrypt = Encrypt::instance('tripledes');